-“What Amazon AWS did for web hosting in the cloud, Plivo is doing for telephony hosting,” said Venky Balasubramanian, Co-Founder of Plivo.
-Venky co-founded Plivo with Mike Ricordeau in late 2011 – the two developers met when they were both searching for a robust communications platform to develop voice applications.
-Finding none on the market, they collaborated to develop and launch the Plivo Cloud platform.
+“What Amazon AWS did for web hosting in the cloud, Plivo is doing for telephony hosting,” says Venky Balasubramanian, co-founder of Plivo with Mike Ricordeau.
+The two developers met when they were both searching for a robust communications platform to develop voice applications.
+Finding none on the market, they collaborated to develop and launch Plivo.

-“There are three key aspects to building voice and messaging apps,” Venky explained.
-“Establishing carrier contracts, building the technology for the infrastructure and then a team for operating and scaling it.
+“There are three key aspects to building voice and messaging apps,” Venky says: “Establishing carrier contracts, building the technology for the infrastructure, and building a team for operating and scaling it.
 We discovered it’s easy for our customers to get carrier contracts in place once they have decent volumes, so there’s little value-add for a platform provider to resell minutes.
-So instead of focusing on just reselling carrier minutes, we concentrated on building a platform that offers the most reliable infrastructure and the highest level of scale with no carrier lock-in.
-We do provide carrier services if needed by our customers; we have local phone numbers in 50 countries.
+So instead of focusing on reselling carrier minutes, we concentrated on building a platform that offers the most reliable infrastructure and the highest level of scale with no carrier lock-in.
+We do provide carrier services if our customers need them; we have local phone numbers in 50 countries.
 The market response to our platform has been incredibly positive.”

 According to research firm Frost & Sullivan, the market opportunity for hosted telephony is large and growing.
-A 2011 Frost & Sullivan survey of 205 North American C-level executives and IT professionals found that 40 percent of respondents are using hosted services today, and 67 percent of current users plan to increase their usage over the next 12 months.
-Further, the firm expects the North American hosted IP Telephony and UC services installed base to grow at a 29.9 percent compound annual growth rate (CAGR) from 2011 to 2018.
+A 2011 Frost & Sullivan survey of 205 North American C-level executives and IT professionals found that 40% of respondents are using hosted services today, and 67% of current users plan to increase their usage over the next 12 months.
+Further, the firm expects the North American hosted IP Telephony and UC services installed base to grow at a 29.9% compound annual growth rate (CAGR) from 2011 to 2018.

-According to Venky, Plivo plans to use the seed money primarily for continued innovation, sales and marketing.
+According to Venky, Plivo plans to use the seed money primarily for continued innovation, sales, and marketing.
 Plivo currently has 17 employees, and plans to have more than 20 by year’s end.
-It will also be expanding its platform beyond voice and messaging into areas such as video and WebRTC, which will enable applications such as voice calls and video chat without plugins.
-“As more web browsers support WebRTC, we’re seeing strong interest from our customers,” said Mike Ricordeau.
+The company will also be expanding its platform beyond voice and messaging into areas such as WebRTC, which enables browser-based applications such as voice calls and video chat without plugins.
+“As more web browsers support WebRTC, we’re seeing strong interest from our customers,” says Mike Ricordeau.
 “We’re well down the WebRTC development path and will make some exciting product announcements later in the year.”